vanshsuri07/Job-Board/client/README.md

 - `npm start` - Runs the app in development mode
 - `npm test` - Runs the test suite
-- `npm run build` - Builds the app for production
+- `npm run dev` - Builds the app for production
 - `npm run eject` - Ejects from create-react-app

 ## Project Structure